hbjorgo/ATLib/README.md

 ATLib is a C# AT command library that abstracts away the commands and makes it easy to communicate with modems.

-Hayes command set (commonly known as AT commands) is a command set commonly used in modems.
-Read more about it at [Wikipedia](https://en.wikipedia.org/wiki/Hayes_command_set)
+Hayes command set (commonly known as AT commands) is a command set frequently used in modems.
+Read more about it at [Wikipedia](https://en.wikipedia.org/wiki/Hayes_command_set).

 ATLib is just in the beginning.
 Currently only a few commands are implemented, but more will come.